 investment process and is managed at position, theme and portfolio levels.
 Asli is the former Managing Partner of US Policy Metrics, a policy advisory and research firm for hedge funds.
 This follows her experience for almost a decade at UBS as Senior Client Relationship Director in the CEO's office, covering the largest client and/or transactions globally, where she developed a rare blend of policy expertise, an ability to analyze complex business problems, and a range of global economic policy and regulatory issues.
 Asli began her career at Schlumberger International, working in Egypt, India, Venezuela and Trinidad &Tobago.
 She later worked for Procter & Gamble as a Brand Manager running a flagship brand with US$ 100 million-plus revenue at the age of 25.
 Ay has an MBA from Harvard Business School and a BSc in Industrial Engineering from Bilkent University in Turkey.
 She holds various financial licenses in the United Kingdom and in United States and is a Chartered Alternative Investments Analyst.

 Nick Ayers is one of America’s leading public policy and business strategists.
-At 37 years old, he has forged a successful career in business and served at the highest levels of the United States government.
+He has forged a successful career in business and served at the highest levels of the United States government.
 Most recently, Nick served in the White House as Assistant to the President and Chief of Staff to the Vice President.
 While at the White House, Nick helped shape the administration’s most important and high-profile initiatives, from space policy to tax policy to foreign policy, including the U.S. posture toward China and the relocation of the U.S. Embassy in Israel to Jerusalem.

 Priyanka Bakaya is an entrepreneurial environmental leader.
 She has been recognized on the Fortune 40 Under 40: Ones to Watch List, the Forbes 30 under 30 List, Conscious Company's Top 30 Social Entrepreneurs List, and is a Laureate of Cartier Women's Initiative Award for North America for her leadership in environmental entrepreneurship.
 She is a graduate of Stanford and MIT.